blaequayle-zz/Springboard-Capstone/Exploratory_Data_Analysis.md

 | VEC          | Vehicle crime           |
 | VIC          | Violent crime           |

 Recorded annual street crime has been decreasing each year in London since 2011.
-There was a significant decrease between 2012 and 2013 of 'r ((total.year\[2,2\]-total.year\[3,2\])/total.year\[2,2\])\*100'% and subsequent years show a steadier reduction.
+There was a significant decrease between 2012 and 2013 of 0.1182384\*100'% and subsequent years show a steadier reduction.

-The variation of specific crime frequency over time is displayed using a bar chart and a scatterplot.
+The variation of specific crime frequency over time is displayed using a bar chart and a line plot.

 ![](Exploratory_Data_Analysis_files/figure-markdown_github/unnamed-chunk-6-1.png)